huggingface/datasets/docs/source/quickstart.rst

 Load the dataset and model
 --------------------------

 Begin by loading the `Microsoft Research Paraphrase Corpus (MRPC) <https://huggingface.co/datasets/viewer/?dataset=glue&config=mrpc>`_ training dataset from the `General Language Understanding Evaluation (GLUE) benchmark <https://huggingface.co/datasets/glue>`_.
-MRPC is a corpus of human annotated sentence pairs that is used to train a model to determine whether sentence pairs are semantically equivalent.
+MRPC is a corpus of human annotated sentence pairs used to train a model to determine whether sentence pairs are semantically equivalent.

 .. code-block::